SerhiiCho/timeago-docs/docs/versions/v3/index.md

 ---

 # Installation
-Here you can find how to install the Timeago package in your Go project and what are the requirements for it.
+Read how to install the Timeago in your Go project and what are the requirements for it.

 :::tip What is Timeago?
 Visit our page "[What is Timeago?](/v3/what-is-timeago)" to learn more about the Timeago package and its mission.